lsfernandes92/rails-api/README.md

 ## Prerequisites

+### Install Homebrew

+First, we need to install Homebrew.
+Homebrew allows us to install and compile software packages easily from source.

+Homebrew comes with a very simple install script.
+When it asks you to install XCode CommandLine Tools, say yes.

+Open Terminal and run the following command:

+`ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

 ### Install Ruby and Rails
 Before we begin, make sure you have ruby version >=2.2.2 and rails version 5.

 `$ ruby -v # ruby 2.3.0p0 (2015-12-25 revision 53290) [x86_64-darwin16]`

 `$ rails -v # Rails 5.0.1`

+##### Ruby - MacOS

+Ruby comes by default in Mac OS Sierra and El Capitan.
+If not, it will be easy after we already installed **Homebrew**.

+`$ brew install ruby`

+This should install the lastest version of Ruby

+Sometimes you need to update it using some third party Ruby Manager.
+Check out the references of these third party [Managers for Ruby](https://www.ruby-lang.org/en/documentation/installation/) under _Installers_ topic.

+##### Rails - MacOS

+Once you have Ruby installed, all you need to do is run the command:

+`$ gem install rails`

 ### Installing MongoDB
 Installing MongoDB varies by platform.
 If you are using OS-X installing MongoDB is pretty easy.
 Simply perform the following steps: